abachaa/MEDIQA-Chat-2023/README.md

 (where the input should be in the *.csv format of the original test files.)

+ * Our copy of the codes and models will be deleted after the release of the official results and confirmation emails will be sent to the participants.

 ## Schedule

 - All deadlines are 11:59PM UTC-12:00 (anywhere on Earth)